-Makefiles that are provided by the DPDK libraries and applications are located in \$(RTE_SDK)/mk.
+Makefiles that are provided by the DPDK libraries and applications are located in \$(RTE SDK)/mk.

 Config templates are located in \$(RTE_SDK)/config.
 The templates describe the options that are enabled for each target.
 The config file also contains items that can be enabled and disabled for many of the DPDK libraries, including debug options.
-The user should look at the config file and become familiar with the options.
+The user should look at the config file and become familiar with these options.
 The config file is also used to create a header file, which will be located in the new build directory.

-27.2 Libraries
+26.2 Libraries

 Libraries are located in subdirectories of \$(RTE_SDK)/lib.
-By convention, we call a library any code that provides an API to an application.
-Typically, it generates an archive file (.a), but a kernel module should also go in the same directory.
+By convention a library refers to any code that provides an API to an application.
+Typically, it generates an archive file (.a), but a kernel module would also go in the same directory.